dominikamann/oekofen-pellematic-compact/README.md

 ## Enable JSON-Interface on your Ökofen Pellematic

 Go to your Ökofen Pellematic
-  -> Touchscreen -> Open General Settings -> Network Settings (or IP Config & scroll down)
+  -> Touchscreen -> Open General Settings -> Network Settings/"IP Config"
     -> Scroll down -> Activate JSON Interface

     IMPORTANT: Do not activate the compatibility mode.
 This mode is not supported/recommended.